alvaromartinezconde/CV/README.md

 ### OTHER INFORMATION

 I currently manage daily large databases related on football since 10 years ago.
 Great facility to find patterns within our data.
-Programs frequently used: R, Python, SAS, SPSS, EXCEL and POWER BI.
+Software frequently used: R, Python, SAS, SPSS, EXCEL and POWER BI.
 Interest in learning and acquiring knowledge with new statistical tools and programs.